HOW TO MEASURE A LIFE PHILOSOPHY

 If there’s a contradiction, it means something’s wrong.

-Philosopher Roy Clouser (drawing from Herman Dooyeweerd and others) describes three different ways an idea (or in our case, a life philosophy) can be inconsistent (or contradictory, hypocritical, phony, etc.)
+Philosopher Roy Clouser (drawing from Herman Dooyeweerd and others) describes three different ways an idea (or for us, a life philosophy) can be inconsistent (or contradictory, hypocritical, phony, etc.)

 It can be:

 “Self-referentially incoherent” means a theory is incompatible with itself.
 (Eg, “Nothing can be said of the Tao” involves saying something about the Tao.)